dbump3/CS4641SpotifyProject/index.md

 # Summary

-We are making use of a [Spotify dataset](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks/tasks?taskId=2173) consisting of 160,000 songs in order to interpret what makes a song popular...
-TODO add more
+We are making use of a [Spotify dataset](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks) consisting of 160,000 songs ranging from the years 1921 to 2020 in order to understand and interpret what numerical features make a song popular and how the definition of these numerical features has changed over time.

 # Unsupervised Learning